 Guaranteed Education Tuition

-The GET program provides Washington families a secure and affordable way to save for college.
+The GET program is the state's 529 prepaid tuition plan that provides Washington families a secure and affordable way to save for college while their children are young.
 The program benefits the state by improving access to higher education, leading to a better educated and more financially secure workforce.

 GET’s unit price is based on a complex actuarial formula that includes estimated future tuition, projected inflation and investment returns, and administrative costs.
-It also includes amortization of past losses and a stabilization reserve to adjust for periods of lower-than-expected returns or higher-than-expected tuition.
+It also includes a stabilization reserve to adjust for periods of lower-than-expected returns or higher-than-expected tuition.
 The State Actuary provides critical review and analysis to aid the GET Committee in setting the GET unit price.

 More information about GET can be found on the GET website.

 - January 17 (View a recording of this meeting at TVW.org)

 - March 19 (View a recording of this meeting at TVW.org)

 - April 10 (View a recording of this meeting at TVW.org)